-In 2017, The Old Vic completed the first steps in a transformational programme of investment and renewal.
+In 2017, The Old Vic completed the first steps in a programme of investment and renewal to transform the audience experience, educate and inspire the next generation and welcome more visitors than ever before.

-So far, as part of the first phase of works, we have upgraded the façade of the building including the restoration of the Emma Cons plaque in October 2017, renewed all external signage and replaced the front doors to enhance accessibility and security.
-Work is now under way on the development of a new side entrance and front of house spaces to improve disabled access and provide much needed extra ladies’ loos.
-A technical upgrade of the auditorium and a restoration of the roof will follow.
+As part of the first phase of works, we upgraded the façade of the building including the restoration of the Emma Cons plaque, renewed all external signage and replaced the front doors to enhance accessibility and security.

 We are a charity which breaks even each year by raising £4 million from our generous supporters.
 And, unlike most others, we have no regular government funding to bridge the gap.
-Income from our box office and our bars also helps sustain us.
 If we don’t succeed in our mission to broaden and increase our audiences and restore our building in which to welcome them, there’s a genuine risk that The Old Vic will cease to exist as a theatre producing work, or potentially as a theatre at all.

 There is no other theatre this size with this level of affordability, social conscience and creative innovation operating today.
 It must be upheld for tomorrow’s artists, audiences and young people — for whom the possibilities are limitless.The Old Vic Annex Press Release Support OV Tomorrow